devyash17/devyash17.github.io/_posts/2019-10-02-segment-tree.markdown

 3. `max(i,j)`: find the maximum value in the range [i,j].
 4. `update(i,val)`: modify the ith element of the array.

 One way to handle first three queries is to simply run a loop and do the required operations and get the work done in **O(nq)** time where q is number of queries and n is the size of the array.
-However if both n and q are large, this approach is slow but with the help of segment trees, we can perform all the above listed operations in **O(logn)** time complexity.
+However if both n and q are large, this approach is slow but with the help of segment trees, we can perform all the above listed operations in **O(qlogn)** time complexity.

 References: [Codeforces][cf], [GeeksforGeeks][gfg]